jorchard/CodingClub/march31.md

 We will use a module called [PyGame](https://www.pygame.org/docs/){:target="_blank"}.

 Start by creating a replit using the Pygame template.

 <img width="295" alt="image" src="https://user-images.githubusercontent.com/2715243/160309671-cb057796-3559-47ab-9004-524b1f29b69e.png">

+Search for the "pygame" template.
+It might give you 2 choices.
+You can choose either one.

-Start a new Python program, and past the following lines:
+Paste the following lines:
 ```python
 import pygame